rogeriorocha/microservices-monitor-spring-eureka/readme.md

 ## Updating Grafana to v5.2.2

 [In Grafana versions >= 5.1 the id of the grafana user has been changed](http://docs.grafana.org/installation/docker/#migration-from-a-previous-version-of-the-docker-container-to-5-1-or-later).
-Unfortunately this means that files created prior to 5.1 won’t have the correct permissions for later versions.
+Unfortunately this means that files created prior to 5.1 wonât have the correct permissions for later versions.

 | Version |   User  | User ID |
 |:-------:|:-------:|:-------:|